World League Wrestling: World League Wrestling

 In 1999, Race began World Legion Wrestling, (WLW), an independent professional wrestling promotion that integrates current and past students of the Harley Race Wrestling Academy.
 At first they did television for the America One Television Network, and added their show to the weekly line-up of a different wrestling promotion every night at 11:00 p.m. eastern time.
 After they lost their TV, they changed their name to World League Wrestling, and continued promoting in the Missouri area.
 World League Wrestling is based out of Troy, Missouri, and puts on approximately 11 shows a year.
 The slogan for the company is Shut up and wrestle, which expresses its theme of more old-school wrestling and less "showboating".
 The promotion is family-style professional wrestling entertainment that excludes nudity and swearing.
 The shows also sometimes features guest wrestlers.
 The academy was located in Eldon, Missouri before moving to Troy, Missouri in early 2014.
 It has returned on tv on stations like KMIZ in Columbia Missouri and NUDU tv in Houston Texas.

 On November 2, 2024, National Wrestling Alliance (NWA) announced World League Wrestling as part of NWA's territory, while also serving as NWA's developmental system.

+On May 27, 2026, World League Wrestling announced thath they would be airing their weekly television program on KPLR-TV, the same station which aired Wrestling at the Chase.